theneva/dissertation/src/method.md

 TODO: Add criteria for evaluating (use @hevner:dsr:2004)

-## Learning from the industry: Interviews
+## Learning from practitioners

-TODO: "The industry" could be "Practise field"?

-TODO: Why do we want/need to learn from the industry?
-Refer back to design science.
-Is there literature on this?
-Probably something in Oates/Yin on case studies

-Learning from the industry and establishing industry relevance can be done in a multitude of ways. @oates:2006 presented multiple research strategies for the information systems and computer science.
+Learning from the industry and establishing industry relevance is critical to ensure that the artefact will be useful to the practitioners.
+Relevance can be established in a multitude of ways: @oates:2006 presented multiple research strategies for the information systems and computer science.
 Relevant research strategies include performing a survey using a questionnaire or short interviews, or a case study.

 Surveys are useful for obtaining a large set of standardised data, which allows patterns to emerge [@oates:2006, p.
 93].
 However, the initial step of this research project seeks to learn _how_ the industry practises deployment today, and _which_ properties are important in such a strategy.
 This requires an in-depth look into the processes, which can be accomplished using a case study.